Coffee: Coffeehouses

-Widely known as coffeehouses or cafés, establishments serving prepared coffee or other hot beverages have existed for over five hundred years.
+Widely known as coffeehouses or cafés, establishments serving prepared coffee or other hot beverages have existed for over 500 years.
 The first coffeehouse in Constantinople was opened in 1475 by traders arriving from Damascus and Aleppo.

 A contemporary term for a person who makes coffee beverages, often a coffeehouse employee, is a barista.
 The Specialty Coffee Association of Europe and the Specialty Coffee Association of America have been influential in setting standards and providing training.

 Break

-A coffee break in the United States and elsewhere is a short mid-morning rest period granted to employees in business and industry, corresponding with the Commonwealth terms "elevenses", "smoko" (in Australia), "morning tea", "tea break", or even just "tea".
-An afternoon coffee break, or afternoon tea, often occurs as well.

-The coffee break originated in the late 19th century in Stoughton, Wisconsin, with the wives of Norwegian immigrants.
+The coffee break in the United States and elsewhere is a short mid-morning rest period granted to employees.
+It originated in the late 19th century in Stoughton, Wisconsin, with the wives of Norwegian immigrants.
 The city celebrates this every year with the Stoughton Coffee Break Festival.
-In 1951, Time noted that "[s]ince the war, the coffee break has been written into union contracts".
-The term subsequently became popular through a Pan-American Coffee Bureau ad campaign of 1952 which urged consumers, "Give yourself a Coffee-Break – and Get What Coffee Gives to You."
-John B. Watson, a behavioral psychologist who worked with Maxwell House later in his career, helped to popularize coffee breaks within the American culture.
+In 1951, Time noted that "since the war, the coffee break has been written into union contracts".
+The term subsequently became common through a Pan-American Coffee Bureau ad campaign of 1952 which urged consumers, "Give yourself a Coffee-Break – and Get What Coffee Gives to You."
+John B. Watson, a behavioral psychologist who worked with Maxwell House later in his career, helped to popularize coffee breaks within American culture.

 Prohibition and condemnation

 Historically, several religious groups have prohibited or condemned the consumption of coffee.
 The permissibility of coffee was debated in the Islamic world during the early 16th century, variously being permitted or prohibited until it was ultimately accepted by the 1550s.
 Contention existed among Ashkenazi Jews as to whether coffee was acceptable for Passover until it was certified kosher in 1923.
 Some Christian groups, such as Mormons and Seventh-day Adventists, discourage the consumption of coffee.
+Some Rastafarians also generally avoid coffee.

 Furthermore, coffee has been prohibited for political and economic reasons.
-King Charles II of England outlawed coffeehouses to quell perceived rebellion.
+King Charles II of England briefly outlawed coffeehouses to quell perceived rebellion.
 King Frederick the Great banned it in Prussia, concerned about the price of importing of coffee without production colonies.
 Sweden prohibited coffee in the 18th century for the same reasons.
 Coffee has seldom been prohibited based on its intoxicating effect.